Who We Are

 Family Fun Nights

-At our Family Fun Nights, Family Equip warmly welcomes whole families to come together - children, siblings and parents.
+At our Family Fun Nights, Family Equip welcomes whole families to come together - children, teenagers, adults, siblings and parents/carers.

 Our evenings feature engaging activities, games, food and refreshments and meaningful group discussions.